dekstroza/kubernetes-dev-stack/README.md

     ## Bellow will show you all kube memebers
     kubectl get nodes

-    ## Bellow will show everything that currently Requirements
+    ## Bellow will show everything that currently runs
     ## in kube-system namespace (dns, ui, grafana etc..)
     kubectl get po --namespace=kube-system